electricjones/electricjones.github.io/index.md

 As with many, making games has been a powerful expression of my computer science interest.
 <br /><br />

-Most of my education is actually in social science, though.
+Most of my education is actually in social science.
 I have a Masters in Anthropology and an M.Ed. in Educational Psychology.
 My academic research focused around Educational Storytelling, Fan Communities, Narrative Identity, and Folklore.
 I love people and am addicted to stories.